librasocial/PHOTON/README.md

 # Overview 📝

-This repo contains all the services for PHOTON.
+This repo contains all the microservices for PHOTON.

 ## Services Catalogue 📚